dymmond/edgy/docs/migrations/migrations.md

 #### Using FastAPI

-As mentioned before, Saffier is framework agnostic so you can also use it in your FastAPI application.
+As mentioned before, Edgy is framework agnostic so you can also use it in your FastAPI application.

 ```python title="my_project/main.py" hl_lines="6 9 29 33"